johannesblhansen/shooter-game/documentation/project-summary.md

 For detailed information about the technical design of this project, please refer to the [Technical Design Document](design/technical-design-document.md).

-## Implementation Recommendations

-For practical guidance on implementing this project, please refer to the [Implementation Recommendations](implementation-plan/implementation-recommendations.md).

-## Current Progress

-### Milestone 1: Project Foundation ✓
-The first milestone has been successfully completed, establishing the foundation for the game:

-- **Project Setup**: The libGDX project has been set up with the necessary dependencies, including Core libGDX, Box2D for physics, and Freetype for font rendering.
-- **Project Structure**: The basic package structure has been created, organizing code into logical components (screens, entities, managers, utils).
-- **Core Framework**: The main game class and screen management system have been implemented, allowing for smooth transitions between different game states.
-- **Screen System**: Placeholder screens have been created for the menu, game, and game over states, with proper navigation between them.
-- **Asset Management**: A basic asset management system has been implemented, with placeholder pixel art textures for the player, enemies, projectiles, and background.

-### Progress on Milestone 2: Playable Prototype
-Some aspects of Milestone 2 have also been implemented:

-- **Asset Management**: The AssetManager class provides centralized asset handling with pixel art style textures.
-- **Entity System**: Basic entity classes have been created for the player, enemies, and projectiles.
-- **Scrolling Background**: A parallax scrolling background has been implemented with multiple layers.
-- **Basic Shooting Mechanics**: A simple weapon system has been implemented with projectile firing and movement.
-- **Simple Enemies**: Basic enemy spawning and movement have been implemented.
-- **Collision Detection**: Simple collision detection between player projectiles and enemies has been added.

 ## Conclusion

 This project creates a classic arcade-style game using modern Java and the libGDX framework.
 The game features engaging gameplay with various enemies, power-ups, and boss battles.